aljoscharei/RPG/GM_FlohFelixAljoscha/Fill.md

 | 76-90  | 3d100 feet high  |
 | 91-99  | 10d100 feet high |
 | 100    | 20d100 feet high |

+Waterfalls often (1-4 in 6) form a pool of water at their base.

+96. Whirlpools.
+The water swirls around, dragging objects on the surface underwater.
+Those that have the potential to be caught in a whirlpool must Save v.
+Petrification.
+Failure indicates they are caught and suffer a double normal chance of drowning.

+97-100.
+Roll twice, rerolling if a result is not appropriate.
+10.2.
+Still Water

+#### Still Water

+Even though large bodies of water such as seas and oceans are anything but still, they are still classified in this category, which is largely defined as bodies of water bordered by land.

+Roll below to determine the size of the body of water.
+If the Referee has already placed large bodies of water and coastlines, the range in parenthesis can be used to ignore the larger bodies of water.

+Springs, ponds, and lakes will be freshwater unless fed by sources that are otherwise.
+Bays, sounds, and fjords are (1-3) brackish, (4-5) freshwater, or (6) saltwater.
+Gulfs, seas, and oceans have a 1 in 20 chance of being freshwater.

+1-30 (1-45).
+Spring.
+Water wells up from the ground here.
+The spring will often (1-4 in 6 chance) feed a brook; otherwise it will seep back into the ground or evaporate.

+The spring is 3d6 feet in diameter and 1d4 feet deep.

+31-50 (46-80).
+Pond.
+Larger than a spring, ponds will be (1-2) 5d20 feet in diameter, (3-4) 10d20 feet in diameter, (5) 5d100 feet in diameter, or (6) 10d100 feet in diameter.

+They average 1d8 feet in depth.

+Ponds have a 1 in 6 chance of being spring-fed, and a further 1 in 6 chance of having no outlet; the amount of water in the pond stays stable due to evaporation and/or ground seepage.
+Otherwise, there will typically be 1d2 brooks (1-3) or creeks (4-6) feeding into and leaving the pond.

+51-75 (81-100).
+Lake.
+Larger than ponds, lakes are usually fed by multiple sources of water.
+They will be . . .

 66-table-2.md